- The cost of studying abroad

 Once you hit submit, that’s it!
 You’ve completed another study abroad scholarship application and have increased your chances of going on the adventure of a lifetime.
 Reward yourself with the fact that your time and dedication will pay off when you are living and studying abroad surrounded by new, international friends while immersing in a totally different culture.

 So, what are you waiting for?
-Download our Study Abroad Scholarship Guide below to begin applying for scholarships that will have you studying abroad in no time!
+Download our Study Abroad Scholarship Guide below to begin searching and applying for scholarships that will have you studying abroad in no time!